Anglican Diocese of Bunbury

 The Anglican Diocese of Bunbury is a diocese of the Anglican Church of Australia which was founded in 1904 and covers the south of the State of Western Australia.
 Together with Perth and North West Australia, it is one of the three diocese of the Province of Western Australia.
-The diocese's cathedral since 1963 is St Boniface's Cathedral in Bunbury.
+The diocese's cathedral since 1962 is St Boniface Cathedral in Bunbury.
 The current Bishop of Bunbury, since 3 November 2018, is Ian Coutts.

 Cathedral

-The cathedral church of the dioceses is Saint Boniface Cathedral in Bunbury.
+The cathedral church of the diocese is Saint Boniface Cathedral in Bunbury.
 The cathedral is of brick construction in a modernist style with a prominent clock tower at the east end crowning the sanctuary.
 The foundation stone was laid in 1961 and the cathedral was consecrated on 14 October 1962.
 Prior to 1962, the diocese was based at St Paul's Pro-Cathedral, which was constructed in 1866 on the site of an earlier church.
 St Paul's, previously only a parish church, had been named a pro-cathedral in 1903 in preparation for Bunbury gaining diocesan status the following year.
 It was demolished in 1963.
+However, the rectory still survives as the Bunbury Women's Club.